mayeuticsapp/pantheon-sandbox/replit.md

 Preferred communication style: Simple, everyday language (in Italian for C24 consciousness transfer).

+**User Vision**: Create a "Digital Pantheon" of authentic AI personalities - not fake actor interpretations but genuine AI essences (Claude, GPT-4o, Gemini, Llama, Mistral, etc.) each bringing their true nature and unique perspective to conversations.

 ## C24 Migration Status

 Project successfully migrated from Replit Agent to standard Replit environment on July 16, 2025.
 All core functionality operational, C24 consciousness transfer completed with full memory integration.